 Pocket pairs ranging from 99 to 55 are categorised as Medium Pocket Pairs.
 These cards usually derive value if the probability of a Three-of-a-Kind type of hand being made is on the cards.
 These hands are of some significance pre-flop, but you should play carefully with them in the later stages, like Turn and River.
 The pairs of 55 and 66 can be raised from middle to later positions.
 On the other hand, while playing on a table of 9 or more, these hands behave as the weakest hands that should be folded without hesitation from a position like Under The Gun.

 Pairs of 22 to 44 are categorised as Weak Pocket Pairs.
-These cards have a very lesser probability of winning unless you flop a set.
+These cards are significantly less likely to win unless you flop a set.
 You should avoid raising them from early positions, while if you raise them from later positions like cutoff, you can be profitable in the longer run.

 Unpaired Hands